AblionGE/MPI-Ant-Colony-Optimization-Algorithm/doc/report/introduction.md

 The final goal is to find the shortest path that starts in a city and that arrives in this city going only once through each other city.

-The standard termination condition is defined as a maximum number of iteration or the same shortest solution after a certain number of iterations.
+The standard termination condition is defined as a maximum number of iterations and/or the same shortest solution after a certain number of iterations.

 ### Pseudo-code